An educational therapist is a professional who works one-on-one with children on learning challenges.

 In addition to dyslexia and other learning disorders, many kids need help organizing the work they need to do, using what are called executive functions to visualize, plan, and push a project through to completion.
 Educational therapists help with strategies for getting started, memorizing information, and building new skills.

-“One of the biggest struggles that characterizes almost all of kids I see is they don’t know how to think about how to do work in an organized way,” says Dr. Matthew Cruger, director of the Child Mind Institute’s Learning and Development Center.
+“One of the biggest struggles that characterizes almost all of kids I see is they don’t know how to think about how to do work in an organized way,” says Matthew Cruger, PhD, a neuropsychologist at the Child Mind Institute.
 They don’t have a strategy or plan to do it, a sense of the skill set they have to bring to bear on it.”

 Without that mindset, Dr. Cruger notes, kids experience a lot of frustration when they approach homework.
 “They don’t see that homework has a purpose, that the reason they’re doing these problems, for instance, is to be able to master a new skill, or reinforce what they’ve learned in class.
 Sometimes assignments don’t get translated explicitly that way for kids.”